© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

-How to ensure that soft furnishings are safe and fit-for-purpose.
+How to ensure that soft furnishings such as rugs, throws and textile cushions are fit for purpose.

 Soft furnishings in the home have always had a practical and/or decorative use, and add the finishing touches to a room.
 However, as with any item, it is important to ensure that they are fit-for-purpose.
 In this respect, SATRA can help you to ensure that your products are going to be suitable for the market.

 Cushions, throws and rugs tend to be in prolonged contact with another piece of furniture or flooring, which is usually much more expensive or difficult to replace.
 For this reason, it is important that these items are colourfast.

 SATRA recommends testing to a number of different colour fastness standards, to ensure that the dye is fast.
 EN ISO 105-X12:2016 – ‘Textiles – Tests for colour fastness – Part X12: Colour fastness to rubbing’ is the method we use to simulate the product rubbing against another material, such as the sofa fabric or the carpet.
 We would also recommend testing to EN ISO 105-E01:2013 – ‘Textiles – Tests for colour fastness – Part E01: Colour fastness to water’, which replicates what would happen to the dye if the material became wet.
 Testing to EN ISO 105-E04:2013 – ‘Textiles – Tests for colour fastness –Part E04: Colour fastness to perspiration’ should also be carried out, as this will replicate the level of colour change and staining caused by contact with human perspiration.
 In each of these tests, the level of staining is measured, as is the level of colour change to the test sample.
 The scale used is called the ‘Grey Scale’, and provides a comparison by which an assessment can be made.